Kings and Queens (Thirty Seconds to Mars song): Concept

-The music video features a critical mass crank mob movement, founded with forward-thinking and eco-conscious intentions, on a night time journey from downtown Los Angeles to Santa Monica Pier.
+The music video features a Critical Mass crank mob movement, founded with forward-thinking and eco-conscious intentions, on a nighttime journey from downtown Los Angeles to Santa Monica Pier.
 A different theme of the video simply features the band playing on a cliff edge in Griffith Park overlooking the city.
 These two themes alternate between each other during the course of the video.
 "Kings and Queens" begins with a framed silhouette shot of dozens of cyclists moving in slow motion, backed by a sunset.
 From the scenic view of the city's skyline, the cast, crew and other members wrapped up and headed to downtown Los Angeles for scenes involving a horse and a fire thrower, among others.

 "Kings and Queens" is filled with references to other art forms.
 Some of the cyclists are dressed as the Baseball Furies gang from the 1979 film The Warriors, and at one point a frame meticulously recreates underground artist Banksy's Flower Chucker graffiti.
 In the video also appears a horse running down a deserted city street in slow motion, which was described as a surreal and fantastic vision of downtown Los Angeles.
 As "Kings and Queens" comes to a close, the group of cyclists make their way onto Santa Monica Pier as the sun rises.
 The band's song "Stranger in a Strange Land" is played during the credits for the full music video.